somodi/mina-node-deployment/README.md

     my_secret_key = "<MY_SECRET_KEY>"
 ```

-Add an EC2 key to your aws account, download it, and put it (or symlink it) in ansible/secrets/aws.pem
+Add an EC2 key to your aws account, download it, and put it (or symlink it) in `ansible/secrets/aws.pem`

-Run `make up`
+Run `make init` to initialize terraform. then `make up` to run terraform and ansible recipes.

 Refer to [the mina documentation](https://docs.minaprotocol.com/en/using-mina/connecting) for more information.